 Language, Brain and Behaviour

-This study theme is for those who are interested in psychology and language, and in developing your understanding of how these shape behaviour, identity, culture, and wellbeing of both individuals and communities.
-There is also an emphasis on analysis of linguistic data.
+This specialisation is for those who are interested in psychology and language, and develops your understanding of how these shape our behaviour, identity, culture, and wellbeing.

 Language, Brain and Behaviour specialisation